Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 No matter what type of software you're developing, its goal is to provide value for the end user.
 In fact, the primary reason why we're writing automated tests in the first place is to ensure that there are no unintended defects that would diminish that value.

-In most cases, the user works with the software through some top-level interface such as a UI, CLI, or API.
-While the code itself might involve numerous layers of abstractions, the only one that matters to the user is the one they get to actually see and interact with.
+In most cases, the user works with the software through some top-level interface such as a GUI, CLI, or API.
+While the code itself might involve numerous layers of abstractions, the only one that matters to the user is the one they actually get to see and interact with.

 It doesn't even matter if a few layers deep there's a bug in some part of the system, as long as it never surfaces to the user and doesn't affect the provided functionality.
-Conversely, it makes no difference that we may have full coverage on all the lower-level pieces, if there's a defect in the user interface that renders our system effectively useless.
+Conversely, having full test coverage of all the lower-level pieces doesn't help if there's a defect in the user interface that prevents us from exposing those pieces to the consumer.

 Of course, if you want to ensure that something works correctly, you have to check that exact thing and see if it does.
 In our case, the best way to gain confidence in the system is to simulate how a real user would interact with the top-level interface and see if it works properly according to expectations.